App context

 }

-and ProvideRef
+Provide and ProvideRef traits

 The Provide

-traits allow getting
+and ProvideRef traits allow getting

-an instance of T
+an instance of T from the implementing

-implements this for
+type.
+AppContext implements this for

 various